kothah/kothah.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working at [Universita della Svizera italiana](https://www.usi.ch/en) as a scientific collaborator.
+My research focus is on the development of efficient numerical methods for solving optimization problems in the field of partial differential equations, computational mechanics, constrained optimization, and machine learning.